 “I love the close-knit community at ICMS.
 I have made so many good friends already and know that if I were at a huge uni this probably wouldn’t have been possible.
 I have also established relationships with my lecturers and some of the other staff.
 Being from a smaller high school, so that’s what I am used to.”

-One of the reason’s Samantha has been able to make friends is the fact that three out of four of her classes are face-to-face on campus, something which is not yet always possible at the larger universities.
+One of the reason’s Samantha has been able to make friends is the fact that three out of four of her classes are face-to-face on campus, something which is not yet always possible at a larger univesity as opposed to this small higher education institution.
 “I enjoy seeing familiar faces and the experience of being a part of the ICMS community,” she said.
 “Having developed a greater appreciation for building meaningful relationships and inclusivity beyond your smaller circle, I think the lively atmosphere here at ICMS caters to this immensely,” said Samantha.

 Samantha is looking forward to her second year of bachelor degree study which will include two subjects of Industry Training where she will be able to gain real-world practical experience in the event management sector.
 She believes the event sector will pick up post-COVID.
 “Restrictions are always changing and I believe they will probably always be around in some form or other.
 This gives those of us who are new to the sector opportunities to embrace new technology and new ways of doing things.
 In fact, I am excited to be a part of the rebound.”